-Each room in the motel, including the lobby, dining room, and walls leading up to rooms feature art from several Portland, Oregon artists.
-We also have several outdoor gathering spaces with firepits, a propane grill, and smoking areas.
+Each room in the hotel, including the lobby, dining room, and walls leading up to rooms feature art from several Portland, Oregon artists.
+For artists interested in participating in our artist residency program, click here.
+We also have several outdoor gathering spaces with fire pits, a propane grill, and smoking areas.
 There is a covered porch with an outdoor propane heater that is perfect for people watching and chilling out.
-We have an indoor/outdoor lounging space behind the Victorian that boasts a infrared sauna, games, an ample seating area and tea fix ins.
+We have an indoor/outdoor lounging space behind the Victorian Lodge that boasts a infrared sauna, games, an ample seating area and tea fix ins.

 The mood of this hotel feels timeless, sophisticated, even elegant but in slightly bohemian way.
 The owners of the hotel have an eye for detail, so don’t be surprised if you hear records spinning from the lobby, see fresh flowers in vintage vases and smell the aroma of fresh brewed coffee in the dining room.